-✓ This facility does not discharge into a lake watershed where numeric lake nutrient criteria are applicable.
+✓ This facility discharges into a lake watershed (Clearwater Lake) where numeric lake nutrient criteria are applicable; however, regulations established in 10 CSR 20-7.015 as well as the Department's lake nutrient criteria implementation plan do not require nutrient monitoring for facilities with design flows less than or equal to 0.1 MGD.
+Should the lake within this watershed be identified as impaired due to nutrient loading, the Department will conduct watershed modeling to determine if this facility has reasonable potential to cause or contribute to the impairment.
+Consequently, monitoring or effluent limitations may be established at a later date based on the modeling results.
 For more information, please see the Department's Nutrient Criteria Implementation Plan at: https://dnr.mo.gov/env/wpp/rules/documents/nutrient-implementation-plan-final-072618.pdf